Food and Drug Administration, HHS.

 FSMA added to the FD&C Act several new sections that reference intentional adulteration.
 For example, section 418 of the FD&C Act (21 U.S.C.
 350g) addresses intentional adulteration in the context of facilities that manufacture, process, pack, or hold food, and that are required to register under section 415 (21 U.S.C.
 350d).
 Section 420 of the FD&C Act (21 U.S.C.
 350i) addresses intentional adulteration in the context of high-risk foods and exempts farms except for farms that produce milk.

-We are announcing the availability of a draft guidance for industry entitled “Mitigation Strategies to Protect Food Against Intentional Adulteration: Guidance for Industry.”
-This multi-chapter draft guidance for industry is intended to help food facilities required to comply develop and implement some of the components of a food defense plan, and meet other requirements under 21 CFR part 121.
+We are announcing the availability of a revised draft guidance for industry entitled “Mitigation Strategies to Protect Food Against Intentional Adulteration: Guidance for Industry.”
+This revised draft guidance supersedes the version of Start Printed Page 8104the intentional adulteration draft guidance that we announced on June 20, 2018 (83 FR 28651).
+This multi-chapter draft guidance for industry is intended to help food facilities required to comply develop and implement some of the components of a food defense plan, including conducting vulnerability assessments, and meet other requirements under 21 CFR part 121.
 We are announcing the availability of the following chapters:

 - Chapter One—The Food Defense Plan